BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/authentication.md

 # Authentication

-In order to interact with Nexus, clients need a valid access token.
+In order to interact with Nexus Delta, clients need a valid access token.
 Tokens can be obtained from authentication providers.
 Please see, @ref:[realms](iam-realms-api.md) for documentation on how to find available providers(realms).

 Each realm defines